 Are you contemplating a perfect weekend getaway or a long laid-back vacation?
 Are you yearning for greenery and scenic vistas??
 Then think no further, Finger Lakes, NY has it all.
 As the name indicates it is a region of about 11 fingers like long lakes in the New York state of USA.
 The two most famous and longest are the Seneca and Cayuga lakes.
 We chose to have a relaxing weekend trip to the famous Watkins Glen State Park, New York and Taughannock Falls State Park.

-Our first stop was at Taughannock Falls.
+After a 4 hour drive from Philadelphia, PA our first stop was at mighty Taughannock Falls.

 TAUGHANNOCK FALLS STATE PARK

 After entering the Finger Lakes region, the brief drive overlooking Cayuga lake brought us to the falls taller than the Niagara Falls.

 There are multiple ways to enthrall the charm of Taughannock falls – by viewing its beauty from the Overlook point, hiking the trails up to the gorge or by experiencing its might by hiking the easy Gorge trail to the bottom of the falls.
 We chose the latter.

 The cloudy weather also favored us.
 Gorge trail is an easy ¾ mile-long trail along the Taughannock creek with tall rocky cliffs standing tall.
 Most parts of the path were shaded by tall trees.
 This is an easy trail that can be enjoyed with the entire family.

 Note: Families with young kids can take strollers on Gorge trail.

 The true magic begins as you reach the bottom of the falls.
 The thunderous water raging down, mist flowing and you get drenched in that aura.